 You can consider writing an email or letter to friends and family to inform them about an organization making a big impact and why they should consider supporting it.

 Your philanthropy doesn’t have to stop when the International Day of Charity is over.
-If you enjoyed giving to a good cause, SoFi Money makes it easy to continue donating by setting up recurring payments to the charity of your choice.
+If you enjoyed giving to a good cause, SoFi Checking and Savings makes it easy to continue donating by setting up recurring payments to the charity of your choice.

-SoFi Money® is a cash management account.You’ll receive unlimited ATM fee reimbursements and there are no account fees (subject to change).
+SoFi Checking and Savings® is a checking and savings account.You’ll receive ATM fee reimbursements at 55,000+ ATMs worldwide and there are no account fees (subject to change).